shanebellone/ObjectiveDB/README.md

 - retrieve database
 - store data

-You may add custom services to this file.
+Custom services can be added to this file.
 Please note, ObjectiveDB should be accessed via context manager.

 ## Using ObjectiveDB